zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_moltemplate.rst

    moltemplate.sh solv_01.lt
    cleanup_moltemplate.sh   # <-- optional: see below

-(Note: The optioinal "cleanup_moltemplate.sh" command deletes unused atom types, which sometimes makes LAMMPS run faster.
+(Note: The optional "cleanup_moltemplate.sh" command deletes unused atom types, which sometimes makes LAMMPS run faster.
 But it does not work with many-body pair styles or dreiding-style h-bonds.
 Fortunately most force fields, including OPLSAA, don't use those features.)